Rorevilla/Riddler/Riddler 07_24_20/README.md

 them has two possible outcomes (vote for candidate A or candidate B), making a total of \(2^{10}\) = 1,024 combinations

-First, all the necesarry libraries are imported
+First, all the necesarry libraries are imported:

 ``` r
 library(R.utils)    #for binary conversion